 Other customary public services associated with development, such as water, storm, and sewer, are not necessary to serve the planned recreational and resource management activities represented in the Master Plan.
-The subject Master Plan does not plan for uses that require support from public services.
-All potential service needs are planned for on-site accommodation.
-For example, if water is desired, a well can be installed.
+Currently, all potential service needs are planned for on-site accommodation, although power and water are available in the general area if those services are needed or otherwise sought by Metro.
+Otherwise, if water is desired, a well or water tank can be installed.
 All stormwater generated by an access improvement will be controlled on site.

 With respect to agency coordination surrounding emergency and fire service provisions, the Master Plan represents that an Incident Action Plan is developed for each site that includes information to assist Metro and cooperating agencies responding to a fire on Metro property.
-Incident Action Plans will be developed for both Burlington and McCarthy prior to implementing formal public access.
 Metro follows the Oregon Department of Forestry Industrial Fire Precaution Levels and restrictions, and may close areas in very high fire conditions, may prevent certain activities, and will work with local fire prevention and suppression agencies.